Kirsty Young: Early life

 Young was born in East Kilbride.
 She attended Cambusbarron Primary School and Stirling High School.
 She returned in June 2008 to officially open the school's new building.
 On the first episode of her first TV show she shared with viewers that she had suffered from bulimia as a teenager.
 In a later interview she said "It only happened for a very fleeting few months and I dealt with it myself."

-Young decided not to attend university.
-Her media career began when she became a runner and then a researcher.
+Young failed to get the exam result required for university.
+Instead she did odd jobs including a runner and then a researcher for her sister's boyfriend's TV company.

 Career

 Young became a continuity announcer for BBC Radio Scotland in 1989.
 In 1992, she moved to Scottish Television as a presenter of Scotland Today, which resulted in her chat show Kirsty.
 She left Scotland Today in 1996 to become a relief presenter for The Time, The Place and appeared on the Holiday programme.
 She co-hosted a consumer show, The Street, on BBC Two.

 In March 1997, she joined the news team of the new terrestrial channel Channel 5, presenting its flagship news programme Channel 5 News.
 In 1999, Young competed in the first Celebrity Stars in their Eyes, winning the competition with her Peggy Lee impersonation, singing the hit "Fever".
 Young then left Channel 5 to join ITV in 2000 and briefly hosted the quiz show The People Versus.
 In 2001, she became a co-presenter of the ITV Evening News.
 Later the same year, after giving birth to her first child, she decided to return to Channel 5 to again front Channel 5 News from 14 January 2002.

-In November 2003, Young presented an edition of Have I Got News for You.
-She has since featured on the show a further eleven times.
-In 2004, she made an appearance on Room 101, during which she nominated cowboy boots, Britney Spears, Brazilian waxes and 'baby on board' stickers among her pet hates.
+In 2004, Young made an appearance on Room 101, during which she nominated cowboy boots, Britney Spears, Brazilian waxes and 'baby on board' stickers among her pet hates.

 In June 2006, Young was announced as the new presenter of the long-running BBC Radio 4 programme Desert Island Discs, replacing Sue Lawley; she began on 1 October 2006.
 According to the odds given by bookmaker William Hill she was an outsider for the job at 20/1.
 She returned to Five News on 28 September 2006, but in 2007 Young announced that she would be leaving Channel 5 News in the autumn, following ten years as its head anchor since the programme's inception on the same day as Channel 5's launch (30 March), a decade earlier.
 On 29 August 2007, she presented her last show.